 Sault Ste.
 Marie, Ontario

 Across the busy harbor from Michigan, the “other” Sault Ste.
 Marie (pop.
-81,000) is a much bigger, much grittier, and comparatively depressed Canadian sibling.
+73,368) is a much bigger, much grittier, and comparatively depressed Canadian sibling.
 Fortunately, the main visitor attraction offers a quick escape from all the heavy industry.
-From the Algoma Central Railway Terminal, well signed downtown, the Agawa Canyon Tour Trains (129 Bay St., 705/946-7300 or 800/242-9287, daily, C$90 and up) depart throughout the summer and early fall (fall color season is the prime time to come).
+From the Algoma Central Railway Terminal, well signed downtown, the Agawa Canyon Tour Train (129 Bay St., 705/946-7300 or 800/242-9287, daily, C$100 and up) depart throughout the summer and early fall (fall color season is the prime time to come).
 These daylong train trips take you north through a roadless wilderness featuring narrow river canyons and spectacular views.
 An hour and a half stop above the canyon lets you get out and have a picnic or stretch your legs with a walk to a waterfall.
-There’s also an End of the Line Tour (to Hearst, Ontario), which takes around two days (and does return, despite the name).